python-docs-translations/transifex-automations/docs/commands.rst

        --transifex-project-name=python-newest \
        --locale-dir . --pot-dir pot

 This step should take some time to finish.
-Once it is done, there should be a cpython/Doc/locales/.tx/config containing the list of resources based on the pot files previously generated.
+Once it is complete, there should be a ``cpython/Doc/locales/.tx/config`` file containing a list of resources based on the previously :ref:`generated pot files <generate-pot>`.

-As a final touch, we copy the .tx/config into the language repository making proper tweaks so one can download translations from Transifex or upload local translation changes, all this from repository's root directory:
+As a final touch, we copy the ``.tx/config`` to the language repository making proper tweaks so one can download translations from Transifex or upload local translation changes, all this from repository's root directory:

 .. code-block:: shell